Ark-Ntech/sports_scheduling_constraint_parser/PROJECT_PLAN.md

 # 📊 Sports Scheduling Constraint Parser

-**Project Overview**: A sophisticated natural language processor for sports scheduling constraints with comprehensive management and calendar integration, built on Next.js 15 with advanced ML capabilities.
+**Project Overview**: A sophisticated natural language processor for sports scheduling constraints with comprehensive management and calendar integration, built on Next.js 14.2.18 with advanced ML capabilities (downgraded from 15 for production stability).

 ---